godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

- program that prints all possible combinationa of single-digit
+program that prints all possible combinations of two digits